socketry/falcon/examples/cluster/readme.md

-# Cluster Unix Sockets
+# Cluster TCP Endpoints

-This example shows how to run Falcon cluster workers on independently bound Unix domain sockets.
-This is useful when a local proxy or service supervisor discovers workers from a socket directory instead of assigning TCP ports.
+This example shows how to run Falcon cluster workers on independently bound TCP endpoints.
+Each worker binds to `localhost` with port `0`, allowing the operating system to assign an available port.

-Each worker lazily constructs an `IO::Endpoint.unix` endpoint using its process ID and current thread object ID.
-Consequently, process, threaded, and hybrid workers never compete for the same socket path, and the socket directory reflects every independently bound worker.

 After binding, Falcon describes each worker using a `Falcon::Service::Cluster::Listener`.
 The listener exposes its logical name, scheme, supported protocol names, bound endpoint, and all concrete socket addresses.
-Service discovery integrations can use `prepare_worker!(instance, listener:)` to register exactly what the worker bound.
+This example records those addresses in `addresses.txt`; service discovery integrations can instead use `prepare_worker!(instance, listener:)` to register them directly.

 ## Usage